octo-technology/OpenTezos/docs/tezos-basics/cli-and-rpc.md

 62593.128795 ꜩ
 ```

-The previous response is also a way to check if the account is activated on the testnet (first transfer).
+The previous response is also a way of checking if the account is activated on the testnet (first transfer).

 #### Get timestamp
-Call to return the UTC of the latest downloaded block.
-Timezones may differ from your local time:
+Is a call to return the UTC of the latest downloaded block.
+Keep in mind, timezones may differ from your local time:

 ```bash
 tezos-client get timestamp